ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab7/README.md

 **2. The function `def parse_actor_bio(self, response)`**

 This function is used to parse actor bio details: `birthdate` and `height`.
-Notice that we put `respose.meta['item']` into item variable and set the `birthdate` and `height` to this variable.
+Notice that we put the received argument of current item in `respose.meta['item']` into `item` variable and set the `birthdate` and `height` to this variable.
 By doing this, we can actually create denormalized object for every required fields we want to capture.

 ``` python
     def parse_actor_bio(self, response):